Niger’s military regime orders police to expel French ambassador and revokes his diplomatic immunity

 NIAMEY, Niger (AP) — Niger’s military junta has revoked the diplomatic immunity of France’s ambassador and ordered police to expel him from the country, according to a statement from the military regime.

-The mutinous soldiers who ousted Niger’s president more than one month ago gave French Ambassador Sylvain Itte 48 hours to leave the country last week.
+The mutinous soldiers who ousted Niger’s president more than a month ago gave French Ambassador Sylvain Itte 48 hours to leave the country last week.
 The deadline expired on August 28 without France recalling Itte.

-The French government says it doesn’t recognize the coup rulers as the country’s legitimate leaders.
+The French government says it doesn’t recognize the coup-plotters as the country’s legitimate leaders.

 The communique sent by Niger’s Ministry of Foreign Affairs earlier this week and seen by The Associated Press on Thursday said Itte “no longer enjoys the privileges and immunities attached to his status as a member of the diplomatic staff of the embassy.”